 - Ambiguously Bi: Ayumu's interactions with some of her female friends can be taken this way, but she has a crush on a boy.

 - Art Evolution: The art style starts off being somewhat rough but smooths out later.

-- Compressed Adaptation: Many changes were made for the Drama adaptation, including changing what Ayumu's Self Harm habits to something less graphic and focusing more on the bullying.
+- Compressed Adaptation: Many changes were made for the Drama adaptation, including changing Ayumu's Self-Harm habits to something less graphic and focusing more on the bullying.

 - Gender-Blender Name: Ayumu's name is masculinenote , and she doesn't think it fits her.

 - Heel Realization: After one of them hear Manami talk about how she had Katsumi beaten up to get sympathy points, Manami's Girl Posse realize how unstable she is.